studiopixelbloomcreations/Tutor---AI-Made-for-Studying-/README.md

 ## Exam Mode (new)

+Frontend usage:
+- Toggle **Exam Mode** from the header switch (default is OFF).
+- When ON, the app shows the Exam Mode placeholder UI with 3 setup questions.
+- When OFF, the normal TutorAI chat UI returns.

+Automatic trigger (from the chat input):
+- If you type phrases like `Prepare me for my exam` or `Enable exam mode`, the app automatically switches Exam Mode ON.

+Setup questions shown in Exam Mode:
+- Are you preparing for a real exam or just practicing?
+- Which term test are you getting ready for?
+(First, Second, Third)
+- Which subject are you planning to study?
+(Maths, Science, English, etc.)

-Backend endpoints (FastAPI):
+Backend endpoints (FastAPI) planned for wiring later:
-- POST /exam-mode/start → initialize a session with answers to setup questions
+- POST /exam-mode/start
-- POST /exam-mode/fetch-papers → load papers for subject/term
+- POST /exam-mode/fetch-papers
-- POST /exam-mode/ask-question → get a random question
+- POST /exam-mode/ask-question
-- POST /exam-mode/evaluate → evaluate an answer and get teaching feedback
+- POST /exam-mode/evaluate

 Folder structure additions:
 - exam_mode/